CycloneDX/cyclonedx-maven-plugin/README.md

 The CycloneDX Maven plugin creates an aggregate of all dependencies and transitive dependencies of a project and creates a valid CycloneDX bill-of-material document from the results.
 CycloneDX is a lightweight BOM specification that is easily created, human readable, and simple to parse.
-The resulting bom.xml can be used with tools such as [OWASP Dependency-Track](https://dependencytrack.org/) for the continuous analysis of components.

 Maven Usage
 -------------------